 Kathy Thatcher assists faculty and graduate students with federal and foundation grant submissions.
 She holds a M.Ed. in Higher Education Administration from UT Austin (2010) and is a Certified Research Administrator (2009).
 Ms. Thatcher has worked for twenty years with the University and fifteen years providing pre- and post-award grant support to UT faculty.
 She is an active member of the National Council for University Research Administrators (NCURA).

 Vivian Smyrl assists faculty and graduate students in coordinating with the Office of Sponsored Projects concerning post-award issues.
 She holds a B.A. in Plan II (1985) and an M.A in history (1994) from UT Austin and has worked with federal education grants for eighteen years.

 email@example.com • 232 0716 • GEB 4.306

-Jason Leubner assists graduate students with federal and foundation grant submissions and coordinates foundation submissions with the University Development Office.
-He holds a Ph.D. in English (UT Austin, 2012) and an M.A. in Comparative Literature (UT Austin, 2006) and has two years experience researching and writing grant proposals.
+Jason Leubner assists Liberal Arts faculty and graduate students with federal and foundation grant submissions.
+He holds a Ph.D. in English (UT Austin, 2012) and an M.A. in Comparative Literature (UT Austin, 2006) and has three years experience researching and writing grant proposals for Austin-area nonprofits.